YOU ARE HERE: zharth.net / Zharth's Music Log / Week 2 (Heavy Metal)

 Wednesday (8/01/07): Pink Floyd - The Nile Song [More, 1969]

-Thursday (8/02/07): Fleetwood Mac - The Green Manalishi (With The Two Prong Crown) [Boston Tea Party (Live), 1970]
+Thursday (8/02/07): Fleetwood Mac - The Green Manalishi (Live) [Boston Tea Party, 1970]

 Comments: At the turn of the decade, Fleetwood Mac founding member Peter Green was on the verge of a mental breakdown.
 When his radical plan of donating every penny the band made to charity was rejected by his bandmates who were just looking to make a living, Green resolved to quit the band and pursue his own interests.
-The last song he recorded with the band, and the last single released before Green split, was the ultra-paranoid epic, The Green Manalishi (With The Two Pronged Crown).
+The last song he recorded with the band, and the last single released before Green split, was the ultra-paranoid epic, The Green Manalishi (With The Two Prong Crown).
 Simultaneously evoking the spirit of money, as well as the devil (which were one and the same to Green at this point), the live version from the legendarily forgotten Boston Tea Party performance captures all the paranoia, all the anger, and all the fear that Green must have felt at the hand of these evil forces, and channels it into a truly haunting and powerful experience to behold.

-Friday (8/03/07): Deep Purple - Highway Star [Made In Japan (Live), 1972]
+Friday (8/03/07): Deep Purple - Highway Star (Live) [Made In Japan, 1972]

 Comments: This is as good as fast, chugging metal gets.
 The musicianship in Deep Purple is impressive, and Highway Star really grabs you and holds on to you for the duration of the ride.
 The punctuated power chords hit you like punches, and the fluid organ lead sounds almost like screeching metal, but melodic.
 This version of the song is from the fantastic "I want everything louder than everything else" Made In Japan live album.